Eat the Rainbow: How to Follow a Colorful Path to Better Health

 In human observational studies, high tomato and lycopene intake has been linked to a lower risk of prostate cancer as well.
 One prospective study followed men for over 10 years and found a strong inverse association.

-A 2015 systematic review and meta-analysis involving over 17,000 prostate cancer cases indicated that higher lycopene consumption and circulating levels were associated with a reduced risk of prostate cancer, particularly at intakes between 9 and 21 mg/day.
+A 2015 systematic review and meta-analysis involving more than 17,000 prostate cancer cases indicated that higher lycopene consumption and circulating levels were associated with a reduced risk of prostate cancer, particularly at intakes between nine and 21 milligrams per day.
 Additionally, a 1999 prospective analysis found that men with higher plasma lycopene levels had a lower risk of aggressive prostate cancer, with the strongest inverse association observed in those not taking beta-carotene supplements.

 Red plant foods improve skin health via antioxidants as well.
 For example, lycopene from tomatoes has been found to protect against UV-induced skin damage and improve skin smoothness and texture.